hrenski/custom-model-sagemaker/README.md

 # Creating and Deploying a Custom Model in Sagemaker
 David Hren

 In this blog, we will give an example of defining machine learning model in Python and then deploying it using Amazon Sagemaker.
 I have made a public repository on [GitHub](https://github.com/hrenski/custom-model-sagemaker) so you can follow along on some of the details and for reference.
+AWS also maintains an [extension collection of examples](https://github.com/awslabs/amazon-sagemaker-examples) that you can use for reference.

 ### Overview of Sagemaker Models